tjmahr/dissertation/abstract.md

 performed better in the nonword condition.
 Children became more likely to associate the familiar object with the mispronunciations as they grew older.
-At age 5, children showed better retention for novel objects labeled during with nonwords than with mispronunciations.<p>
+At age 5, children showed better retention for novel objects labeled with nonwords than with mispronunciations.<p>